KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/book/homework/new-list.md

    * Margaret Hamilton
    * Sister Mary Kenneth Keller

 1. Find the declaration for the function `addDevSkill` at the top of _scripts.js_.
 After the `addDevSkill` function closing curly brace, declare a new function to use for writing the names of the lady devs to the DOM.
-Remember, function names are verbs.
+Remember, function names are verbs and parameters are nouns.
       {% hint style='working' %}
 <details>
 <summary>